Key Points

 - XRP is used for peer-to-peer payments on the XRPL due to fast block times, high throughput and quick transactions.

-- Many financial institutions worldwide—such as NAB, Bank of America, and more—use Ripple’s technology, Ripple Connect, to transact globally.
+- Major financial institutions worldwide—such as Santander and Standard Chartered, and more—have endorsed Ripple’s technology to transact globally.

 But what is XRP, how does it work and why does it have value?